Lucas1774/College-planner/README.md

 x range is not exactly right.
 Either way, the lowest x is the lowest one such that if you answer exactly x questions and have them all right you pass.
 The highest one could be just the number of questions, although I've tried to be a little more specific.
 The program would be useful even if x wasn't well defined.
 The program doesn't define y or x as E N, so it only works for sure if correct answers add and mistakes subtract.
 This defines its purpose.

-I've added a program to get the score you need in an exam, assuming you hit the max score in your weighted assignments (unfortunately I can't generate tuples because there are infinite), prompted the weight of the exam as well as a possible (rather common in my college) hard-required score in the exam.
+I've added a program to get the score you need in an exam, assuming you hit the max or the min score in your weighted assignments (unfortunately I can't generate more tuples because there are infinite), prompted the weight of the exam as well as a possible (rather common in my college) hard-required score in the exam.
 I won't edit this file furthermore, because this explanation suffices, so the next sections refer only to the test score calculator.

 # Usage